Our interactions with each other should reflect our fundamental values and be based on caring, mutual trust and respect.

 We Comply With All Applicable Laws

-Colgate people must conduct Company activities so as to fully comply with the laws of the countries in which they operate, as well as relevant laws of the United States as outlined in the Company’s Business Practices Guidelines, policies and procedures.
+Colgate people must conduct Company business so as to fully comply with the laws of the countries in which they operate, as well as relevant laws of the United States as outlined in the Company’s Business Practices Guidelines, policies and procedures.
 If you believe there is a conflict between local laws and relevant U.S. law or Company policy, please consult the Global Legal Organization.

 We Comply With Competition Laws

-Colgate and its employees worldwide must comply fully with competition laws (known as antitrust laws in the U.S.) that apply in every country, state and locality where we do business.
-The purpose of these laws is to protect consumers or other companies by ensuring that companies compete fairly by offering lower prices, more innovative products and better service and that companies do not interfere with the market forces of supply and demand.
+Colgate and its employees worldwide must comply with competition laws (known as antitrust laws in the U.S.) that apply in every country, state and locality where we do business.
+The purpose of these laws is to protect consumers or other companies by ensuring that companies compete fairly by offering competitive prices, more innovative products and better service and that companies do not interfere with the market forces of supply and demand.
 Virtually every country has enacted competition laws.
-It is everybody’s responsibility to understand the competition laws that apply where Colgate does business and seek guidance where needed from the Global Legal Organization.
+It is everybody’s responsibility to understand the competition laws that apply where Colgate does business and seek guidance when needed from the Global Legal Organization.